jaindinkar/micropython_datalogger_esp8266/README.md

 - MicroPython Firmware v1.18

 ### Expected New Features:
-- SD Card Logging.
+- [IN PROGRESS] SD Card Logging.
 (Using web agents/hooks from 3rd party is not very economic for an individual looking to log a large dataset.)
 - Setting up Huginn a hackable and opensource alternative to IFTTT and Zapier.
 (For those who want their own service running.)
 - Hotswappable sensors.
 - Key-pad -> Adding ssid and password on the go.